fxamacker/cbor/README.md

 When decoding well-formed CBOR arrays and maps, decoder saves the first error it encounters and continues with the next item.
 Options to handle this differently may be added in the future.

 ## Limitations
-CBOR tags (type 6) is being added in the next release ([milestone v2.1](https://github.com/fxamacker/cbor/milestone/11)) and is coming soon.
+:tada: CBOR tags (type 6) is implemented and will be in the next release ([milestone v2.1](https://github.com/fxamacker/cbor/milestone/11)).
+:tada: Options for duplicate map keys will be in the next release ([milestone v2.1](https://github.com/fxamacker/cbor/milestone/11)).

 Known limitations:

 * Currently, CBOR tag numbers are ignored.
 Decoder simply decodes tag content.
-Work is in progress to add support.
+(Coming soon in v2.1)
 * Currently, duplicate map keys are not checked during decoding.
-Option to handle duplicate map keys in different ways will be added.
+(Coming soon in v2.1)
 * Nested levels for CBOR arrays, maps, and tags are limited to 32 to quickly reject potentially malicious data.
 This limit will be reconsidered upon request.
 * CBOR negative int (type 1) that cannot fit into Go's int64 are not supported, such as RFC 7049 example -18446744073709551616.
 Decoding these values returns `cbor.UnmarshalTypeError` like Go's `encoding/json`.
 * CBOR `Undefined` (0xf7) value decodes to Go's `nil` value.
 CBOR `Null` (0xf6) more closely matches Go's `nil`.